 Now that the service has been identified properly, we can assign the appropriate policy to it.
 While design of service policy is beyond the scope of this guide, it is important to document the policy to assist in troubleshooting and knowledge transfer.

-At 128 Technology, we recommend documenting services with the following attributes, at a minimum:
+We recommend documenting services with the following attributes, at a minimum:

 - Address range